d42kw01f/NewsFirst_Scraper/README.md

 # NewsFirst_Scraper
 This is a very simple python script that can scrapes the newsfirst.lk website based on the given dates.
+Moreover, It scrapes and stores the obtained data in a text file.

 ## How to use this
 ```python